-When you start a business, you can see the good your product or service will provide a marketplace, but you have to get the business off the ground first.
-But, you’ll need money to do that.
+When you start a business, you can see the good your product or service will provide a marketplace.
+But to be able to make a difference, the business must get off the ground first.
+However, you’ll need money to make that happen.
 The good news is, you can start many businesses with very little capital.
-However, I’ve also worked with many clients who needed millions of dollars as a start-up.
+On the other hand, I’ve worked with many clients who needed millions of dollars as a startup.
 They needed money for equipment, employees, marketing, retail space, and more.
-So if you are like them and need money, where do you get it?
+So if you’re like them and need money, where do you get it?
 Knowing that banks are hesitant to loan money to new businesses, you’ll have to get creative.
-Therefore, I’m going to 12 types of investors that you might be able to go to when funding a startup.
+Therefore, in today’s article, I’m going to discuss twelve types of investors that you might be able to go to when funding a startup.